cmd-stream/cmd-stream-go/README.md

 - [Architecture](#architecture)

 # Tests
-Test coverage of each submodule is over 90%.
+Currently, cmd-stream-go contains only a few integration tests.
+The test coverage of each submodule (see [Architecture](#architecture) section) is more than 90%.

 # Benchmarks
 [github.com/ymz-ncnk/go-client-server-communication-benchmarks](https://github.com/ymz-ncnk/go-client-server-communication-benchmarks)

+# cmd-stream-go and RPC
+cmd-stream-go can be used to implement RPC.
+[Here](https://github.com/cmd-stream/cmd-stream-examples-go/tree/main/rpc) is an example.

 # High-performance Communication Channel
 To build a high-performance communication channel between two services: